Spicy Pickled Bell Peppers

 - 1 Tbsp. each of Coriander and Fennel Seeds;

-- Fresh Red Hot Chillies (type and amount to suit your taste;
+- Fresh Red Chillies (type and amount to suit your taste;

-Now, add your dry spices to a pan over moderately high heat and toast them until you can smell their aroma.
+- Add the dry spices to a pan over moderately high heat and toast them until the aroma rises.